10 best US beaches for 2019

 In addition to its pristine shoreline, the park offers cabins, campgrounds, more than four miles of coastal forest trails and Western Lake -- a coastal dune lake -- for fishing and paddling.

-All of the top 10 US beaches -- plus hundreds more -- will soon be welcoming summer sun-and-sand seekers.
+All of the top 10 US beaches -- plus hundreds more -- are hosting summer sun-and-sand seekers.
 It's time to plan your escape.

 Dr. Beach's 2019 picks for best US beaches